-- \Rightarrow Read/go through: - ⇒ The 'Successor's Guide' your predecessor left you. - \Rightarrow Any teaching materials your predecessor left you. - ⇒ Your school textbooks. - \Rightarrow Get your self-introduction down. - ⇒ Find somebody (supervisor, RA, co-worker) who can help you to set things up (like a bank account, phone, internet etc.) - ⇒ Get to know your area, such as schools, shops, train station etc. - ⇒ Decide if you would like to rent a car.
-Speak to your supervisor or RA about local dealers and the process involved. - ⇒ Ask your supervisors, co-workers, RAs, and other ALTs, lots of questions. - \Rightarrow Make your home comfortable.
+- Read/go through: - The 'Successor's Guide' your predecessor left you. - Any teaching materials your predecessor left you. - Your school textbooks. - Get your self-introduction down. - Find somebody (supervisor, RA, co-worker) who can help you to set things up (like a bank account, phone, internet, etc.) - o Get to know your area, such as schools, shops, train stations, etc. - Decide if you would like to rent a car.
+Speak to your supervisor or RA about local dealers and the process involved. - Ask your supervisors, co-workers, RAs, and other ALTs many questions.

+• Make your home comfortable.